LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 {% endhighlight %}

 An `rrule` can now be defined for any function.
-For it to be really useful however, `rrule` must cover a large set of functions.
+For it to be really useful `rrule` must cover a large set of functions.
 Thankfully ChainRules.jl provides us with that.
-In this post I'll only work through a limited set of examples.
+However in this post I'll only work through a limited set of examples.

 <h3 id="chainrules-arithmetic">3.2 Arithmetic</h3>

-The simplest functions are the basic arithmetic functions: addition, subtraction, multiplication and division.

 The derivatives of adding two variables is: